Prakshal17/TSF1--Basic-Banking-System/README.md

 Database contains two Tables- Customers Table & History Table

 Customers table have basic fields such as name, email & current balance of the customer.
-History table records all transactions happened.
+History table records all transactions happened at what time.

 Flow of the Website: Home Page > View all Customers > Select and View one Customer > Transfer Money > Select Customer to transfer to > View all Customers.